NL-BioImaging/biomero/resources/tutorials/tutorial_cellexpansion.md

 Different type of aggregates of proteins can form inside a nucleus or inside the cytoplasm of a cell.
 In our example, we have aggregates (spots) outside of the nucleus and we want to quantify these per cell.

-## 1. Import data to Omero
+## 1. Import data to OMERO

 Import [data](./images/Cells.tif) as you would normally.

-We use this image, shown as part of this png with a mask here:
+We use this image 'Cells.tif', shown as part of this png with a mask here:

 ![Nuclei label image](https://github.com/NL-BioImaging/omero-slurm-client/blob/502dd074e995b29d5206056d0f9c6eae0a3450b4/resources/tutorials/images/nuclei_labels.png?raw=true)